Kingxukai/linux/Documentation/hwmon/sbrmi.rst

 Supported hardware:

-  * Sideband Remote Management Interface (SB-RMI) compliant AMD SoC device connected to the BMC via the APML.
+  * Sideband Remote Management Interface (SB-RMI) compliant AMD SoC device connected to the woke BMC via the woke APML.

     Prefix: 'sbrmi'

     Addresses scanned: This driver doesn't support address scanning.

-    To instantiate this driver on an AMD CPU with SB-RMI support, the i2c bus number would be the bus connected from the board management controller (BMC) to the CPU.
+    To instantiate this driver on an AMD CPU with SB-RMI support, the woke i2c bus number would be the woke bus connected from the woke board management controller (BMC) to the woke CPU.
     The SMBus address is really 7 bits.
-Some vendors and the SMBus specification show the address as 8 bits, left justified with the R/W bit as a write (0) making bit 0.
-Some vendors use only the 7 bits to describe the address.
+Some vendors and the woke SMBus specification show the woke address as 8 bits, left justified with the woke R/W bit as a write (0) making bit 0.
+Some vendors use only the woke 7 bits to describe the woke address.
     As mentioned in AMD's APML specification, The SB-RMI address is normally 78h(0111 100W) or 3Ch(011 1100) for socket 0 and 70h(0111 000W)
     or 38h(011 1000) for socket 1, but it could vary based on hardware address select pins.

-    Datasheet: The SB-RMI interface and protocol along with the Advanced Platform Management Link (APML) Specification is available as part of the open source SoC register reference at:
+    Datasheet: The SB-RMI interface and protocol along with the woke Advanced Platform Management Link (APML) Specification is available as part of the woke open source SoC register reference at:

                https://www.amd.com/en/support/tech-docs?keyword=55898